vuthuyduong/dnabarcoder/README.md

 The best similarity cut-offs are saved in json and text format files dnabarcoder/CBSITS.cutoffs.best.json and dnabarcoder/CBSITS.cutoffs.best.txt.

-- To <strong> merge <strong> two or more similarity cut-offs files, use the following commands.
+- To <strong> merge </strong> two or more similarity cut-offs files, use the following commands.
 For a taxonomic level and group, the output file will keep the similarity cut-off having the highest confidence:

 ../../dnabarcoder.py best -i dnabarcoder/CBSITS.cutoffs.json,dnabarcoder/existing.cutoffs.json -o mergedcutoffs.json